Souvik-Mandal-Harvard/Machine-Learning-for-Data-Science/supervised-ML/00_Regression/Guide00_Supervised-ML_Linear_Regression_end-to-end_workflow.md

 ### Rule 1: Learn from training data only
 The test set stands in for future, unseen data.
 If any information from it leaks into training, your test score is no longer an honest estimate of real-world performance.
 This is called **data leakage**.

-Anything that *learns something from data* must be fit on the training set only, then applied to the test set:
+A model that *learns something from data must be fit on the training set only*, then applied to the test set:
-* the median an imputer computes,
+* the median an imputer (a tool or algorithm used to fill in missing values in a dataset) computes,
 * the categories an encoder discovers,
 * the mean and standard deviation a scaler computes,
 * the $\lambda$ found by a Box-Cox transformation.